 6.36.2 Avoidance mechanisms for language users

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can
+They can:

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.36.5.

 Use Python’s exception handling mechanisms to ensure that only the desired named exceptions are caught and handled